HowdyMoto/CryptoTracker_PyPortal_Titano/README.md

 # CryptoTracker_PyPortal_Titano
- Crypto price tracker for Adafruit's PyPortal Titano
+ This is a simple crypto price tracker for Adafruit's PyPortal Titano.

 This tracker shows three crypto asset prices: BTC, ETH, and XMR.
 It uses CoinCap's API.
+It's very easy to modify if you want to add other crypto prices.

 Instructions:
 1. Get yourself an Adafruit PyPortal Titano from https://www.adafruit.com/product/4465